Open Source Order of the Golden Dawn

 The Open Source Order of the Golden Dawn (OSOGD) was an esoteric community of magical practitioners, many of whom came from pagan backgrounds.
-It was an initiatory teaching Order that drew upon the knowledge, experience, practices and spirit of the system of magical training and attainment developed by the original Hermetic Order of the Golden Dawn.
+It was an initiatory teaching Order that drew upon the knowledge, experience, practices, and spirit of the system of magical training and attainment developed by the original Hermetic Order of the Golden Dawn.
 The OSOGD ceased operating in September 2019.

 History

-The OSOGD was founded by Sam Webster in 2002 and based on the principles of the open-source software movement.
+The OSOGD was founded by Sam Webster in 2002 and is based on the principles of the open-source software movement.
 The organization grew out of a series of workshops on ceremonial magic held by Webster in 2001.